 The Maurice Abravanel Chair, endowed by the George S. and Dolores Doré Eccles Foundation

-Thierry Fischer has been the Music Director of the Utah Symphony since 2009 and will become Music Director Emeritus in the summer of 2023.
-He has held the same position with the São Paulo Symphony since 2020, and took up his post as Music Director of the Orquesta Sinfónica de Castilla y León in September 2022.
+Thierry Fischer has been Music Director of the Utah Symphony since 2009, has held the same position with the São Paulo Symphony since 2020, and took up his post as Music Director of the Orquesta Sinfónica de Castilla y León in September 2022.

-Whilst Principal Conductor of the BBC National Orchestra of Wales 2006–12, Fischer appeared every year at the BBC Proms, toured internationally, and recorded for Hyperion, Signum and Orfeo.
-In 2012 he won the ICMA Award for his Hyperion CD of Frank Martin’s Der Sturm with the Netherlands Radio Philharmonic Orchestra and Chorus.
-In 2014 he released a Beethoven disc with the London Philharmonic on the Aparte label.
+While Principal Conductor of the BBC National Orchestra of Wales 2006–2012, Fischer appeared every year at the BBC Proms, toured internationally, and recorded for Hyperion, Signum, and Orfeo.
+In 2012 he won the ICMA Award for his Hyperion recording of Frank Martin’s Der Sturm with the Netherlands Radio Philharmonic Orchestra and Chorus.
+His discography also includes a Beethoven disc with the London Philharmonic on the Aparté label.

 Fischer started out as Principal Flute in Hamburg and at the Zurich Opera.
 His conducting career began in his 30s when he replaced an ailing colleague, subsequently directing his first few concerts with the Chamber Orchestra of Europe where he was Principal Flute under Claudio Abbado.
 He spent his apprentice years in Holland and became Principal Conductor and Artistic Advisor of the Ulster Orchestra 2001–2006.
 He was Principal Guest of the Seoul Philharmonic 2017–2020 and Chief Conductor (now Honorary Guest) of the Nagoya Philharmonic 2008–2011.